AdobeDocs/commerce-marketplace/src/pages/guides/sellers/developer-register.md

 -  Xcelerate & Marketplace Master Terms
 -  Xcelerate & Marketplace Development Terms

-For your reference, you can also find these documents on [magento.com](https://magento.com/legal/terms/marketplace-xcelerate).

 If you agree with the terms of use, select the checkbox and click **I Agree**.